-New photos of Luis Miguel drive fans crazy on the Internet
+New photos of Luis Miguel drive fans crazy on the internet

-Multiple images of a rejuvenated Luis Miguel circulating on the internet have caused a huge stir among his followers, who have also begun to celebrate the 40-year musical career of the so-called “Sol de México”.
+Several images of a rejuvenated Luis Miguel circulating on the internet caused a huge stir among his followers, who also began to celebrate the 40-year musical career of the so-called “Sol de México”.

-“What a pleasure to see you so well, to say how handsome you are from a good strain.
-These photos are a gift for your fans, just one day after your 40-year career,” reads a post on the club’s Instagram page “I like you just the way you are,” dedicated to the singer.
+«What a pleasure to see you so well, to say how handsome you bring of good stock.
+These photos are a gift to your fans, just one day after your 40-year career,” reads a post on the club’s Instagram page “I like you just the way you are,” dedicated to the singer.

 In one of the images, the artist is seen in a restaurant posing with a follower, while in the other he wears dark glasses inside a luxury car agency.

-Both photos have been a surprise, since Luis Miguel has been characterized by staying away from the media and leading his life very privately.
+Both photos have been a surprise, since Luis Miguel is characterized by staying away from the media and leading his life very privately.

 In addition, it is the first appearance after the end of the Netflix autobiographical series, in which Diego Boneta showed three different and difficult stages of the singer’s life, as well as all his successes and idylls.